faisalmemon/ios-crash-dump-analysis-book/examples/fud_crash_osx/fud_crash_explanation.md

 It is a common programming problem that when we receive a data payload, there is a problem unpacking the payload\index{data!payload} and interpreting the data.
 We speculate that there is a bug in the deserialization code.
 That would give us a potentially bad data structure which we dereference causing a crash.

-If we were the authors of the `fud` program we could update it to check the XPC data it gets and ensure best practices are followed for serialization/deserialization\index{data!serialization}\index{data!deserialization} of data, such as the using interface definition layer\index{software!interface definition layer} generators.
+If we were the authors of the `fud` program we could update it to check the XPC data it gets and ensure best practices are followed for serialization/deserialization\index{data!serialization}\index{data!deserialization} of data, such as using interface definition layer\index{software!interface definition layer} generators.